-The trams in the city goes thru the city center on streets, but Dusseldorf also got Metro and Tram lines in tunnel that meets.
+The trams in the city go through the city center on streets, but Dusseldorf also got Metro and Tramlines in a tunnel that meets.
 They meet at a station called Heinirich-Heine-Allee.
-We didn’t see the area around it, but got to see the area around Dusseldorf Hauptbahnhof and I must say it is one of the main train stations in the region that looks pretty inside, but once you go out it feels a bit too empty.
+We didn’t see the area around it but got to see the area around Dusseldorf Hauptbahnhof and I must say it is one of the main train stations in the region that looks pretty inside, but once you go out it feels a bit too empty.

 The tram journey from D-Unterrath to the city center takes some minutes.
 It is faster to take the train to D-Derendorf and then take 701 towards the city center, but I wanted to feel the experience of how it is to take the tram in this part of the city.

-Most of Dusseldorf got an quite extensive tramline system.
-It is helped by a subway system that also acts like an light-rail/tram system also.
+Most of Dusseldorf got quite extensive tramline system.
+It is helped by a subway system that also acts like a light-rail/tram system also.
 The Ruhr area got many of those and Dusseldorf is no exception to this.
-However, what really interested my is how the subway/metro lines reaches other nearby cities.
-Here in Norway this seems to be so farout that the politicians doesn’t even want to think positively if you mention it.
+However, what really interested me is how the subway/metro lines reach other nearby cities.
+Here in Norway, this seems to be so far-out that the politicians don’t even want to think positively if you mention it.

-Dusseldorf got two other towns nearby, that is reached by metrolines U76 and U79.
+Dusseldorf got two other towns nearby, which is reached by metro line U76 and U79.
 U76 takes you to Krefeld, while U79 takes you to Duisburg.
 Yes, you can reach these towns also with local train service that is much faster.
 But if you want to see the scenery and want to explore and feel how to be a local in this area.
 I suggest that you try it out.
-We took the U79 to Duisburg and experienced a Metro line running quite fast, but also thru farming and only forest areas.
+We took the U79 to Duisburg and experienced a Metro line running quite fast, but also through farming and only forest areas.
 Really cool.

-In the next episode, we will be looking at Duisburg, Essen and Gelsenkirchen.
-Traveling around Ruhr area is amazing for both explorers and those loving trams, metros and trains.
+In the next episode, we will be looking at Duisburg, Essen, and Gelsenkirchen.
+Traveling around the Ruhr area is amazing for both explorers and those loving trams, metros, and trains.
 Follow Distrita on social media and share our articles.

 Dusseldorf Light Rail Experience